FilipeGouveia/FilipeGouveia.github.io/academic/content/home/experience.md

     location: Lisbon, Portgual
     date_start: '2016-01-01'
     date_end: '2021-02-28'
-    description: Researcher as a Ph.D. student, under the supervision of <a href='https://arsr.inesc-id.pt/~ptgm/' target="_blank">Pedro Monteiro</a> and <a href='https://sat.inesc-id.pt/~ines/' target="_blank">Inês Lynce</a> , on revision of logical models of biological regulatory networks.
+    description: Researcher as a Ph.D. student, under the supervision of <a href='https://arsr.inesc-id.pt/~ptgm/' target="_blank">Prof. Pedro Monteiro</a> and <a href='https://sat.inesc-id.pt/~ines/' target="_blank">Prof. Inês Lynce</a> , on revision of logical models of biological regulatory networks.

   - title: Software Developer
     company: SAPO, Portugal Telecom